Mary never in a million years thought this could happen to her.

 Now Mary’s left with a totaled car and a mountain of bills she can’t afford to pay.
 All because of one overlooked decision.

-More people are moving in together to cut costs.
-Parents are living with adult kids.
+Parents are now living with adult kids.
 Grandparents are helping raise grandkids.
 Cousins, nephews, even friends are staying under the same roof longer than ever before.

 And while that may help financially in the short term, it can create a real mess when it comes to your auto insurance rates.

-Here’s why: insurance companies don’t just insure the vehicle.
-They insure the household.
-That includes all of the drivers old and young drivers that reside there.
+Here's why.
+Auto insurance companies don't just insure the vehicle you drive.
+They insure the whole household.
+That includes all of the drivers, old and young, that reside there.

 If someone has regular access to the car keys in your house, the company wants to know.
-Not because they’re nosy.
-But because they’re on the hook for the claim costs if that person causes a crash.
+Even if they are not the primary driver.
+Not because they're nosy.
+But because they're on the hook for the claim costs if that person causes a traffic accident.

-When drivers aren’t listed, companies can see that as misrepresentation.
-They assume you’re hiding the high-risk driver out of premium avoidance.
-Whether that’s what you meant to do or not doesn’t matter car insurance company.
+When drivers aren't listed, companies can see that as misrepresentation.
+They assume you're hiding the high-risk driver out of premium avoidance.
+Whether that's what you meant to do or not doesn't matter to your car insurance company.
+Your policy is an insurance contract, and they can see that as a violation of that contract.

 A Texas auto policy isn't just a piece of paper.
 It's your legal and financial safety net.